 Follow the ongoing political and social upheaval in the Arab world’s most populous country.

-Meanwhile, international criticism of the bloodshed has mounted, with Germany and Qatar jointly condemning the “brutal violence” and Ban Ki-moon, the UN chief, urging “maximum restraint” and “de-escalation” at what he termed a “dangerous moment” for Egypt.
+International criticism of bloodshed in recent days has mounted, with Germany and Qatar jointly condemning the “brutal violence” and Ban Ki-moon, the UN chief, urging “maximum restraint” at what he termed a dangerous moment for Egypt.

-The Egyptian Interior Ministry said it had arrested 1,004 Brotherhood “elements” during the unrest, and on Saturday security sources said the brother of Ayman al-Zawahiri, the al-Qaeda chief, had been detained.
+The Interior Ministry said it had arrested 1,004 Brotherhood “elements” during the unrest, and on Saturday security sources said the brother of Ayman al-Zawahiri, al-Qaeda’s chief, had been detained.